-During the war in the second week of September, Indian Army while expanding the circle of war attacked and captured Gadru Post in Rajasthan sector, India was mistaken that by increasing the dimensions of war, Pakistan Army's attention will be diverted to different sectors and its defence strategy will become weak but Pakistani forces proved them wrong.
+During the war in the second week of September, Indian Army while expanding the circle of war crossed from Barmer sector of Rajasthan and occupied Gadra post inside Pakistan.
+India was mistaken that by increasing the dimensions of war, Pakistan Army's attention will be diverted to different sectors and its defence will become weak.

 Pak Army's 18th Punjab Regiment emerged victorious for inflicting serious casualties.
 Indian Army suffered heavily and was not willing to fight further.
 Its officers were requesting to halt fire and wait for two more days as the ceasefire was to take effect on 22 September.
 Maj.
 Rafiq was awarded Sitara-e-Jurat for his indomitable bravery in this battle theater.